Policies & Procedures

 - Non smoker

 - Over 15 years of experience

 - Special day trips

 - Summer homework club

 - Flexibility for parents with daily schedules

 - A consistent care provider

-- Brand new park with splah pad and awesome play equipement a 5 minute walk
+- a large park with splash pad and awesome play equipment a 5 minute walk

 What is Provided for Parents